MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **Success** -is the notebook sync successful or not

-- **SyncDestinationType** -sync destination type, that is, OneDrive or SharePoint Online
+- **SyncDestinationType** -sync destination type, that is, OneDrive or SharePoint

 - **SyncId** -a number unique to each notebook sync